Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     a.
 This line of code sets "rock, paper, scissor" as a tuple with the variable name "options".

     b.
+A tuple is a collection of data.
+It is a data structure that cannot be modified.
+Tuples use parentheses to define their elements.

+    c.
 Later, you will use the "random" module to access functions that randomly choose between rock, paper, and scissor.

 3. Get player choice by _typing_ the following: